 Barentsburg is an important scientific research centre.
 Every summer here arrive scientists from Russia and elsewhere.
 There are a meteorological observatory and a cosmic rays station, both operational year-round.
 The settlement is named after Willem Barents.
 This is a coal mining town owned by Russia's Arktikugol company since 1932.

 Svalbard Archipelago has all three islands - Spitsbergen (largest), Nordaustlandet and Edgeoya.
 It is located north of the Arctic Circle, about midway between mainland Europe (Norway) and the North Pole.
-Svalbard cruises are among the Norway's most popular ship travel destinations - together with Norwegian Fjords (along the country's coastline).
-In Svalbard, tourism have become an important industry, heavily supported (popularized) by "University Centre in Svalbard" and "Svalbard Global Seed Vault".
+Svalbard cruises are among Norway's most popular ship travel destinations - together with Norwegian Fjords (along the country's coastline).
+In Svalbard, tourism has become an important industry, heavily supported (popularized) by "University Centre in Svalbard" and "Svalbard Global Seed Vault".

-The list of Svalbard settlements (all located on the Spitsbergen island) include Longyearbyen (main and largest), Barentsburg (Russian mining community), Ny-Ålesund (research station) and Sveagruva (aka Svea, Norwegian mining community).
+The list of Svalbard settlements (all located on the Spitsbergen island) includes Longyearbyen (main and largest), Barentsburg (Russian mining community), Ny-Ålesund (research station) and Sveagruva (aka Svea, Norwegian mining community).
 Svalbard is the world's northernmost settlement with a permanent civilian population.
 There are other settlements farther north, but they are all populated by rotating groups of researchers.

 Port Barentsburg cruise ship schedule shows timetable calendars of all arrival and departure dates by month.
 The port's schedule lists all ships (in links) with cruises going to or leaving from Barentsburg, Spitsbergen, Arctic Norway.
 To see the full itineraries (ports of call dates and arrival / departure times) and their lowest rates – just follow the corresponding ship-link.